Appdynamics/config-assessment-tool/README.md

 - Python 3.5 or above if running with `bin/config-assessment-tool.py`
 - Python 3.9 or above if running from source
 - [Docker](https://www.docker.com/products/docker-desktop)
+- None if running using Platform executable method.
+Tested on most Linux distributions and Windows 10/11

 ## Limitations